 When assessing the needs of a child, practitioners must refer to and follow the Department for Education’s statutory guidance, Working together to safeguard children.

 This practice guidance addresses the additional considerations that need to be made when determining whether assistance under section 17 can be provided to a NRPF family, as the parent’s immigration status will affect what support options may be available:

 - Parents with NRPF cannot access welfare benefits, homelessness assistance, social housing and, in some cases, employment.

-- Exclusions to section 17 support apply to some parents, which mean that the local authority may only provide accommodation and financial support to such families when this is necessary to prevent a breach of the family’s human rights or European Treaty rights, usually when there is a legal or practical reason why the family cannot return to the parent’s country of origin.
+- Exclusions to section 17 support apply to some parents, which mean that the local authority may only provide accommodation and financial support to such families when this is necessary to prevent a breach of the family’s human rights or EU treaty rights, usually when there is a legal or practical reason why the family cannot return to the parent’s country of origin.

-Assistance provided by local authorities under section 17 has been recognised by the government and courts as being essential safety net support to protect the most vulnerable people from destitution.
-It is therefore necessary for thorough assessments to be undertaken so that support is provided to eligible families under section 17, and that proactive steps are taken to resolve supported cases.
+Assistance provided by local authorities under section 17 has been recognised by the government and courts as being an essential safety net to protect the most vulnerable people from destitution.
+It is therefore necessary for thorough assessments to be undertaken so that support is provided to eligible families, and that proactive steps are taken to resolve supported cases.

-As well as producing this guidance, we have developed a web tool in partnership with COMPAS (University of Oxford) and Soapbox, which will help practitioners find out what considerations need to be made when a family requests support under section 17 by answering questions about the parent’s immigration status.
-We recommend that the tool is used in conjunction with this guidance, and the information provided will link out to relevant sections of this guidance.
-Link to tool:
+As well as this guidance, we have developed a web tool in partnership with COMPAS (University of Oxford) and Soapbox, which will help practitioners find out what considerations need to be made when a family requests support under section 17 by answering questions about the parent’s immigration status.
+We recommend that the tool is used in conjunction with this guidance, and the information provided will link out to relevant sections of this guidance:

 - Destitution, safeguarding and services under the Children Act 1989 (up to April 2016) and Social Services and Well-being (Wales) Act 2014 (from April 2016)